-Miss Maple's Nature House operates under the guidance and expertise of Registered Maine Guides.
+Miss Maple's Nature House operates under the guidance and expertise of a Registered Maine Guide.
 We offer multi-age programs for ages 3-11 years old.
-Generally, the youngest kiddos come mid-week reserving other days for more 'big kid' activities.

 Our programming follows the natural cycles of the seasons.
-We currently offer three 10-week sessions - fall, winter, and spring, and two 4-week sessions in the summer.
-During the 'off' weeks between these sessions, our staff is busy planning, training, and taking time for their own adventures.
+We currently offer four 12 week sessions - Fall, Winter, Spring, and Summer.
+"Off" weeks between these sessions finds our staff busy planning, training, and taking time for their own adventures.
 We also offer 'drop-in' care between sessions.
 Pre-registration is required.

-FOREST KINDERGARTEN (Ages 3-6) - Our Forest Kindergarten model is "child led" with teachers acting as guides for learning.
+MAPLE KIDS PRESCHOOL (Ages 3-6) - Our Forest Kindergarten model is "child led" with teachers acting as guides for learning.
 Daily activities are emergent and include nature walks, circle time, caring for our chickens, onsite gardens, Mud Kitchen, observing the changes of the season, identifying insects and flora, "animal of the week", using natural materials to create works of art and most of all ... free play in the forest!

-TRAIL BLAZERS (Ages 7-11) is held exclusively in the outdoors.
+TRAIL BLAZERS (Ages 7-11) is held exclusively outdoors.
 We meet alternately between Miss Maple's and various forest environments throughout the local area.
 Kids learn life skills, techniques of discovery, bush craft and survival skills.
 Ultimately, they explore ways to connect to their natural world, community, and themselves.